 2 tbsp light soy sauce

 225g fresh tofu cut into cubes

 1. Smash the garlic cloves with base of your hand and remove the skins.
-Make garlic oil by heating the 4 cloves of garlic in sesame oil in a wok or deep based frying pan until it is translucent and opaque.
-Remove with a slotted spoon
+Make the garlic oil by heating 4 cloves of garlic in the sesame oil in a wok or deep based frying pan until translucent and opaque.
+Remove with a slotted spoon.

-2. Meenwhile using another frying pan heat the cooking oil and gently fry the mushrooms until softened.
+2. Meanwhile, using another frying pan heat the cooking oil and gently fry the mushrooms until softened.

-3. Add the ginger and spring onions to garlic oil in the wok and stir-fry for 30 seconds.
+3, Add the ginger and spring onions to the garlic in the wok and stir-fry for 30 seconds.